mesolimbo/Xenu2PDF/README.md

 4. Preserve the original order (no sorting)
 5. Visit each URL using Playwright (headless Chromium)
 6. Scroll through each page to load all content (handles lazy loading)
-7. Save each page as a PDF
+7. Inject CSS to minimize whitespace and margins
+8. Generate PDF with selectable/copyable text
-8. Merge all PDFs into a single file
+9. Merge all PDFs into a single file

+**Note**: PDFs have selectable text.
+Very long pages may span multiple PDF pages due to browser engine limits (~14,400px).
+Viewport optimized (1200px width) to minimize blank pages.

 ### Output

 The tool creates an `output` directory with:
 - Individual PDF files for each page (named `page-0001.pdf`, `page-0002.pdf`, etc.)
-- A merged PDF file containing all pages (`<filename>-merged.pdf`)
+- A merged PDF file containing all pages (same name as input file: `<filename>.pdf`)

 Example output structure:
 ```